edwindertien/avr/README.md

 The usbasp programmer sources can be found on [the usbasp project site](https://fischl.de/usbasp/).
 Many 'clones' and derivatives exist.
 Typically with an ATmega8, 48, 88.
 Hardware might differ with switches and jumpers for updating firmware (typically with tweezers holding a reset pin) and/or jumpers to put power supply (5V) through.

-The source of one of the latest
+The source of one of the latest version can be obtained from aforementioned website.
+Hardware is found in many different versions.

 ### zhifengsoft